-Trump Advisor Clovis Nomination to USDA Torpedoed by Russia Probe
+Trump Adviser Clovis Nomination to USDA Torpedoed by Russia Probe

 This was the second time Clovis’s name had come up in connection with the Russia-Trump saga.
 In the same March 2016 Washington Post interview where Trump named Papadopoulos as part of his “foreign policy team,” he also mentioned Carter Page, whose ties to Russia created a flurry of interest before the elections.
 Clovis was allegedly responsible for bring Page into Trump’s orbit.

 If you had to guess, you’d probably figure that in the pursuit of his not-very-real gig with the Trump campaign, Clovis picked some not-very-real policy advisers who proceeded to trade on their not-very-real influence while playing some very real, dangerous games with the Russians.
 Clovis is now complaining that he’s the victim of a political hit.
-But more likely, whether or not there’s any fire beneath the suspicions about his relations with Papadopoulos or Page, there’s too much smoke to get him through an already-fragile confirmation for a quite real if modest gig at USDA.
+But more likely, whether or not there’s any fire beneath the suspicions about his relations with Papadopoulos or Page, there’s too much smoke to get him through an already-fragile confirmation for a very real gig at USDA.

 Comments